This guide describes how to distribute AAB builds to testers using

 Required: Your app's Firebase App ID.
 You can find the App ID in the Firebase console, on the General Settings page.

 A refresh token that's printed when you run the plugin's login action (see Authenticate using a Google account, above), or when you authenticate your CI environment with the Firebase CLI (read Use the CLI with CI systems for more information).

 The path to your Google service account json file.
 See above for how to authenticate using service account credentials.

-Absolute path to the IPA file you want to upload.
+apk_path(deprecated).
+Absolute path to the APK or AAB file you want to upload.
 If unspecified, fastlane determines the file's location from the lane in which the file was generated.

 Release notes for this build.

 You can either specify the release notes directly:

 Or, specify the path to a plain text file:

 The email addresses of the testers you want to invite.